ripsawridge/site/site/contents/_cma/2006/shorts.md

 ### Linderhof hike
 _August 15, 2006_

 I hiked up a road above the Linderhof castle to reach the ridge crest and a hut.
-Then a muddy hike up the Brannenkopf showed great views of Klammspitze.
+Then a muddy hike up the Brannenkopf showed great views of the Große Klammspitz.
 What a cool technical ridge top I was on!
 Unfortunately, it looked too fragile to climb ethically.
 There was grass growing on extremely steep smooth slopes, and the passage of a climber would be visible.
 There was also a question of adequate anchors.
-Back down to the hut, and then a jog along trail on the south side of the ridge to reach switchbacks below Klammspitze.
+Back down to the hut, and then a jog along trail on the south side of the ridge to reach switchbacks below the Große Klammspitz.
 Fun scrambling gained the peak and I could really admire the surrounding peaks from this high point (almost 2000 meters).
 The Ammergau Alps are really beautiful!

 Now I traveled the ridge crest down to the west, sometimes using my hands and being very careful on the steep trail.
 Two more small summits were gained, then